-The cultural heritage values of the reserve will be protected, and opportunities provided to improve awareness and understanding of the history and stories of the Reserve.
+The cultural heritage values of the Reserve will be protected, and opportunities provided to improve awareness and understanding of its history and stories.

 Park Management

 The planning, development and management of the Reserve will be done in a holistic manner integrating all current uses and functions in consultation with the community.